|

 Coroners’ Investigations of Suspicious Elder Deaths

-For this study, funded by the National Institutes of Justice, researchers are gathering information from county coroner’s offices throughout California.
+For this study, funded by the National Institute of Justice, researchers are gathering information from county coroner’s offices throughout California.
 The purpose of the study is to collect and analyze data associated with elder deaths as well as to gain understanding of processes county offices in California use to support the decision to assume jurisdiction or not for a reported death of an older adult.
 The report for the NIJ, entitled, Coroners' Investigations of Suspicious Elder Deaths, is available as a PDF.